 Borrow Within Your Means

-Borrowing more money than what you can afford can also take a toll on your credit.
-If you fail to pay back your debts, it could lead to bankruptcy, a county court judgement (CCJ), or an individual voluntary agreement (IVA).
+Borrowing more money than you can afford can take a toll on your credit.
+Failure to pay back your debts could lead to bankruptcy, a county court judgement (CCJ), or an individual voluntary agreement (IVA).

 Get on the Electoral Roll